 Secondary Window System Sound Transmission Loss Test Certificate

-On this page you can see our “Secondary Window System Sound Transmission Loss Test Certificate” (29 October 2012) showing the results of a test we commissioned from Day Design Pty.
+On this page you can see our “Secondary Window System Sound Transmission Loss Test Certificate” (29 October 2012) showing the results of a sound transmission loss test we commissioned from Day Design Pty.
 Ltd. for one of our secondary double glazed windows fitted with 6.38 mm laminated glass and pile seals.

 It shows for a Sound Reduction Index of 45 dB (45 decibels) … which by the way, is a lot!